rs028/mcm-facsimile/README.md

 where <scriptname> is `facsimile_check`, `facsimile_var`, etc...

 Some scripts have arguments and some require input files.
-Check the script header for details.
+See the script header for details.